Sleepaway Camp: Criticism

-Other media
+Franchise

 Sequels

 In the late 1980s, Hiltzik sold the rights to the successive Sleepaway Camp films, after which Michael A. Simpson directed two sequels, Sleepaway Camp II: Unhappy Campers (1988) and Sleepaway Camp III: Teenage Wasteland (1989).
 In them, Angela (now played by Bruce Springsteen's younger sister, Pamela Springsteen) resurfaces at a nearby summer camp, but this time masquerading as a counselor after a sex reassignment surgery.
 Much like at the previous camp, she gleefully tortures and kills anyone who misbehaves or annoys her.
 These films had more of a satirical comic tone than the original.

 Another sequel, Sleepaway Camp IV: The Survivor, directed by Jim Markovic, was partially filmed in the early 1990s but left incomplete.
 In 2002, the unfinished footage was released and made available as an exclusive fourth disc in Anchor Bay/Starz Entertainment's Sleepaway Camp DVD boxed set.
 In 2012, the film was completed using archival footage from the first three films and released on DVD and Amazon Video on Demand.

 A fifth film, Return to Sleepaway Camp, was completed in 2003 and initially struggled to have its visual effects completed.
 It was directed by Robert Hiltzik, the director of the original 1983 film.
 According to Fangoria, the digital effects were redone from 2006 to 2008.
 The film was released in 2008.